ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 ### Attester Role

 Attestation is an important part of the issuance protocol.
-Attestation is the process by which the Clients bear witness, confirm, or authenticate so as to demonstrate a certain property about themselves that are used during issuance.
+Attestation is the process by which an Attester bears witness to, confirms, or authenticates a Client so as to verify a property about the Client that is required for Issuance.
+Examples of attestation properties include, though are not limited
-Examples of attestation properties include, though are not limited to:
+to:

 - Capable of solving a CAPTCHA.
 Clients that solve CAPTCHA challenges can attest to this capability for the purposes of being ruled out as a bot or otherwise